GreninjaBoy23D/Capstone-Respiretory/docs/candidate-b.md

 ## 1. Problem statement

-For              <One that will takes ROMS and turn them into Soundfonts. >
-the problem is   <If youre taking the sounds from a specific ROM, and converting them, as it sees potential copyright issues, and Soundrips is used to sell a product.>
-which costs      <A hard time selling your product if a user uses the soundfont>
+For one that will takes ROMS and turn them into Soundfonts. the problem is that if youre taking the sounds from a specific ROM, and converting them, it may lead to potential copyright issues, and people wouldnt be able to show thier own products if they use copyrighted sound files. which costs A hard time selling your product if a user uses the soundfont.
-Today they       <are able to freely use Soundfonts that were converted from ROMS.>
-which falls short because  <A lot of companies try to safeguard ROM files.>
+Today they are able to freely use Soundfonts that were converted from ROMS. which falls short because A lot of companies try to safeguard ROM files.

 ## 2. Evidence a user exists